 Junior & Senior Infants (Kindergarten/Vorschule)

 The Kindergarten welcomes children from 4-6 years of age.
 Pupils entering Kindergarten (Junior Infants) must be 4 years of age.

 - During those two years each pupil follows a blend of what we consider to be the best of the Irish and German curricula for this age group.
 A knowledge of the German language is not a requirement for entry into the Kindergarten School.

-- There are five classes in Kindergarten and each class has a mix of Kindergarten pupils [Junior Infants, 4/5 years] and Vorschule pupils [Senior Infants, 5/6 years] as would be the norm in Germany.
+- There are four classes in Kindergarten and each class has a mix of Kindergarten pupils [Junior Infants, 4/5 years] and Vorschule pupils [Senior Infants, 5/6 years] as would be the norm in Germany.

 - We aim to ensure that our classes include an even mix of children regarding sex, German mother and foreign tongue as well as nationality.